yonkoat/yonkoat/README.md

 - 👀 I’m interested in learning the programming itself
 - 🤑 I’m currently learning GO
 - 💀 I’m looking to collaborate...maybe?
-- 📫 How to reach me telegram:@Paprikashni
+- 📫 How to reach me telegram:@Siluxone
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: the hell am i doing here? i dunno...
 IQ of a peanut butter jar!🤡

 <!---